-The Ballarat Agricultural and Pastoral Society Inc., on behalf of our Sheep Show Committee, is pleased to announce our 2022 Victorian Sheep Show will be held on Sunday 26th June.
+The Ballarat Agricultural and Pastoral Society Inc., on behalf of our Sheep Show Committee, is pleased to announce our 2023 Victorian Sheep Show will be back & the sate will be announced soon!

 a farming expo providing a platform for machinery, equipment and service displays, together with plenty of activities to entertain the family.
 Local food and wine vendors will also be added to the program to create a real celebration of fibre, food, fashion, and farming.
 Come and join us!

 Extracts taken from ‘Golden Showtime – The history of the Ballarat Agricultural and Pastoral Society 1856-2006, Phil Roberts’.

 The first Ballarat sheep show held on 13-14 September 1876 was reported as of the very highest order of merit.
 Competition among many categories of Merino, Leicester, Cotswold, and cross breed sheep was held.
 Most of the leading Western District sheep farmers took part.